cfpb/regtech-data-validator/README.md

 ## Pre-requisites

-Poetry is used as the package management tool.
-Once installed, just running poetry install in the root of the project should install all the dependencies needed by the app.
+- Poetry is used as the package management tool.
-Docker is used for local development where ancillary services will run.
+- (Optional) Visual Studio Code for development.
-(Optional) Visual Studio Code for local development.
+- (Optional) Docker is needed when using Visual Studio Code / Dev Container.

 ## Dependencies

-All packages and libraries used in this repository can be found in`pyproject.toml`
+All packages and libraries used in this repository can be found in `pyproject.toml`

-## Dev Container Setup
+## Dev Container and Visual Studio Code Development Setup

 The code in this repository is developed and run inside of a dev container within Visual Studio Code.
 These instructions will not work if using an alternative editor such as Vim or Emacs.
 To build, run, and attach the container to VS Code you'll need to have Docker installed on your system, and the `Dev Containers` extension installed within VS Code.